-To determine where to next develop the calibration database, our Business Development team constantly looks for high value markets and partners.
-A high value market is a market where farmers will highly benefit from our solutions, where the implementation of new agricultural technologies is simple and where we will easily find partners with the correct profile to ensure impact amongst all stakeholders.
-For example, we expect from our launching partners, to have extensive knowledge of local agricultural practices, but also feet on the ground and a real access to farmers.
+To determine where to next develop the calibration database, our Business Development team constantly looks for high-value markets and partners.
+A high-value market is a market where farmers will highly benefit from our solutions, where the implementation of new agricultural technologies is simple and where we will easily find partners with the correct profile to ensure impact amongst all stakeholders.
+For example, we expect our launching partners, to have extensive knowledge of local agricultural practices, but also feet on the ground and real access to farmers.

 Soil sampling begins